alexandair/Docs/aspnet/publishing/linuxproduction.rst

 Kestrel is great for serving dynamic content from ASP.NET, however the web serving parts aren’t as feature rich full-featured servers like IIS, Apache or Nginx.
 A reverse proxy-server can allow you to offload work like serving static content, caching requests, compressing requests, and SSL termination from the HTTP server.
 The reverse proxy server may reside on a dedicated machine or may be deployed alongside an HTTP server.

 For the purposes of this guide, we are going to use a single instance of Nginx that runs on the same server alongside your HTTP server.
-However, based on your requirements you may chose a different setup.
+However, based on your requirements you may choose a different setup.

 Install Nginx
 ~~~~~~~~~~~~~